A Games-in-Games Paradigm for Strategic Hybrid Jump-Diffusions: Hamilton-Jacobi-Isaacs Hierarchy and Spectral Structure: Introduction

 This paper bridges this gap by developing a hierarchical \textit{Games-in-Games} control architecture for regime-switching jump-diffusions.
 We construct a bilevel system where a fast inner layer solves a robust stochastic differential game within each mode, while a strategic outer layer actively modulates the \textit{transition intensity kernel} of the underlying Markov chain.
 This structure, illustrated in Figure~\ref{fig:gig-core}, formalizes the problem of \textit{strategic regime control}, applicable to scenarios ranging from adversarial market microstructure to multi-modal resilient control.

 Our contributions are threefold:

 \begin{enumerate} \item We provide a unified formulation for the games-in-games architecture on jump-diffusion spaces.
-By leveraging a unified Dynkin formula for switching diffusions \cite{YinZhu2010}, we decompose the bilevel problem into a hierarchy of coupled Hamilton-Jacobi-Isaacs (HJI) equations.
-This separates the continuous control (inner Isaacs equation) from the strategic switching (outer Hamilton-Jacobi equation) without circular dependencies.
+By leveraging a unified Dynkin formula for switching diffusions \cite{YinZhu2010}, we decompose the bilevel problem into a hierarchy of coupled Hamilton-Jacobi-Isaacs (HJI) equations and provide a feedback Stackelberg verification principle under the stated Isaacs and regularity conditions.
+This separates the continuous control (inner Isaacs equation) from the strategic switching (outer Hamilton-Jacobi equation) while keeping the cross-layer dependence explicit.

-\item While general HJI equations are computationally demanding, we prove that for the class of Linear-Quadratic (LQ) and CARA-type exponential transformations (as in the market microstructure case study), the hierarchy collapses into a system of \textit{coupled matrix differential equations} under certain conditions.
-This extends the classical coupled Riccati theory \cite{Dragan2001Riccati,CostaMarkovJump2006} to the game-theoretic setting with endogenous transition rates.
+\item While general HJI equations are computationally demanding, we prove that for the class of Linear-Quadratic (LQ) and Exponential-Affine transformations (as in the market microstructure case study), the hierarchy collapses into a system of \textit{coupled matrix differential equations}, for which we establish symmetry, well-posedness, and a sufficient condition for global existence on a finite horizon.
+This extends the classical coupled Riccati theory \cite{Dragan2001Riccati,CostaMarkovJump2006} to the game-theoretic setting with endogenous transition rates; the coupled flow recovers the Lyapunov--Metzler and Riccati--Metzler frameworks as its non-adversarial, frozen-rate special cases, and we characterize the spectral dissipation of the closed-loop generator selected by the outer game.

 \item We demonstrate the framework's efficacy through an inventory game case study on adversarial market making.
-We derive a risk isomorphism principle that allows us to characterize equilibrium policies that pre-emptively adjust control gains (inventory spreads) based on the stability gap between regimes. \end{enumerate}
+We derive a Risk Isomorphism principle that allows us to characterize equilibrium policies that pre-emptively adjust control gains (inventory spreads) based on the stability gap between regimes. \end{enumerate}

 The remainder of this paper is organized as follows.
 Section \ref{sec:problem} formulates the two-layer hybrid game.
 Section \ref{sec:solution} derives the viscosity solution hierarchy and the Dynkin transformation.
-Section \ref{sec:case} presents the spectral solution for the LQ case.
+Section \ref{sec:case} develops the coupled-Riccati solution and spectral structure for the LQ case.
 Section \ref{sec:application} details the market microstructure application, and Section \ref{sec:conclusion} concludes.